 By Ed Melendez

-Simply because you have heard something done in a song does not necessarily mean you need it to complete your own song.
+Simply because you have heard something done in a song does not necessarily mean you need it to complete your own.
 Or if you don’t use it you must not have a completed song.
 It also doesn’t mean you can not commandeer elements from other songs and apply them for your own use.
-With only 12 notes to an octave, touching on already used ground is pretty common.
-You are bound to criss cross something someone else has attempted.
+With only 12 notes in an octave, touching on the already used ground is pretty common.
+You are likely to crisscross something someone else has attempted.
 The question is, what will you do with your 12 notes.

 Understand that even though music as a concept, is based largely on mathematics and that even sheet music (which many call music), is actually just dots and lines on a page.
-The real birth of actual music, melodies, tones and expression come from within the composer.
+The real birth of actual music, melodies, tones, and expression come from within the composer.
 It is derived from life’s experience and cultural exposers that one has availed one’s self to.
-Allowing oneself to not be constricted or perhaps restricted by imaginary laws and rules is what has given music some of its most prolific periods.
+Allowing oneself to not be constricted or perhaps restricted by imaginary laws and rules is what has given what we know as music some of its most prolific periods.